 “Sometimes your brain gets in the way.”

 These are words of wisdom from my then seven-year-old.
 As much as we value reason and knowledge, it is that same reason and knowledge that can be a hindrance to our spiritual growth.
 God was never meant to be put into a box, into the confines of human reasoning and logic.
 He often operates outside of it.
 I learned this from my seven-year-old when her simple prayer with child-like faith brought huge results.
 It was a reminder that God is still very much at work and we need not fear.

-I was in the middle of our after-dinner routine in the kitchen when I heard the rain start to fall.
+I was in the middle of my after-dinner routine when I heard the rain start to fall.
 Shortly after, the thunder began to rattle our creaky old house and the flashes of lightning lit up the night sky.
-This was unwelcoming both for child and adult.
+This was unwelcoming both for the child and the adult.
 I detest loud noises and at the time, my daughter feared thunderstorms as well.

-My precocious daughter marched right up to me and told me, “Mommy, I am going to pray for this thunderstorm to stop.”
+My precocious and determined daughter marched up to me and told me, “Mommy, I am going to pray for this thunderstorm to stop.”
 She was a girl on a mission.
-However, in an effort to spare her from disappointment, I explained to her that the grass, the flowers, and trees needed rain to grow.
+However, in an effort to spare her from disappointment, I explained to her that the grass, the flowers, and the trees needed rain to grow.
 Despite my attempt to thwart her efforts, she was steadfast.

 If it wasn’t so cute, I might have mistaken her look of annoyance as disrespectful.
 Sighing at my ignorance, she said, “Mommy, I am not going to pray for the rain to stop, just for the thunder and lightning to stop.”
 What was I to say?
 I had taught my daughters to expect miracles when they prayed.
 I couldn’t backtrack now.
 So even as I heard the thunderstorm get closer and closer all I did say was, “Okay, honey,” while I mentally prepared myself for the fallout.